 Note: Please be aware of the fact that the process will probably never really work without permanently “pushing” people.
 There will always be people who are on vacation, ill or somehow not available or tied up with business, so that they could not report in time.
 It is the responsible person’s duty to control the process and remind them regularly.

 Microsoft Project Server and Project Online offer the opportunity to record the actual hours in the Project Web Access by the team members and to get them approved by the project managers.
-Through the suitable system integration your updated project information from Microsoft Project Server can be transferred to your ERP system.
+Through the suitable system integration your updated project information from Microsoft Project Server can be transferred to your ERP system by a powerful integration middleware.
 On that basis, your accounting department is enabled to easily generate accurate invoices within a very short time.